 Wednesday, July 17, 2013

-The Equal Employment Opportunity Commission recently held that a class of female special agents for the Drug Enforcement Agency (DEA) established by a preponderance of evidence that the agency regularly and purposefully treated female agents less favorably than male agents.
+The Equal Employment Opportunity Commission recently held that a class of female special agents for the Drug Enforcement Agency (DEA) established by a preponderance of the evidence that the agency regularly and purposefully treated female agents less favorably than male agents.
 Garcia et. al. v.
-Dep’t of Justice, EEOC Appeal No. 0120122033 (June 7, 2013).
+Dept of Justice, EEOC Appeal No. 0120122033 (June 7, 2013).

 The class consisted of approximately 64 female agents who were denied foreign assignments between 1990 and 1992.
 The class representative was a GS-13 special agent in the agency’s Denver field office.
 From 1990 to 1992, she submitted 17 applications for foreign assignments, and with only one exception, male special agents were selected for each one of those posts.
-The class presented statistical evidence which showed that during the class period, there was a pattern of females being non-selected for foreign positions, and a clear trend where male agents were more successful at obtaining foreign positions than female agents.
+The class presented statistical evidence which showed that during the class period, there was a pattern of females being non-selected for foreign positions and a clear trend where male agents were more successful at obtaining foreign positions than female agents.
 The commission concluded that female special agents at the GS-11, 12 and 13 levels who applied for foreign positions were disparately impacted by the agency’s hiring practices.

-The record indicates that the disparate treatment, in part, was due to widespread belief among agency managers and staff that females would not be as effective as males in countries considered by agency to be hostile to women.
-One class member’s supervisor repeatedly told her not to get upset if she was not selected for Asian positions because they were “male dominated cultures” and the agency did not select female special agents for those positions.
-Substantial anecdotal evidence in the record also reflects that this bias against female agents in foreign positions was widespread in the agency, and that female agent applicants were frequently asked questions about childcare and pregnancies that were not similarly asked of male applicants.
+The record indicates that the disparate treatment, in part, was due to widespread belief among agency managers and staff that females would not be as effective as males in countries considered by the agency to be hostile to women.
+One class member’s supervisor repeatedly told her not to get upset if she was not selected for Asian positions because they were “male-dominated cultures” and the agency did not select female special agents for those positions.
+Substantial anecdotal evidence in the record also reflects that this bias against female agents in foreign positions was widespread in the agency and that those female agent applicants were frequently asked questions about childcare and pregnancies that were not similarly asked of male applicants.

 The class representative was repeatedly scrutinized by supervisors concerning her husband’s willingness to travel with her overseas, although the male special agent who was selected for one of the positions she applied for was not asked whether his wife was willing to move with him overseas.
 When one class member told her supervisors about her desire to work overseas, he responded that although she was an excellent agent, “the best female agent was not equivalent to the worst male agent.”